Passive Solar Greenhouse Design Course

 - Making a greenhouse ‘self-heating’ by using thermal mass and storing heat underground

 Tour an off-grid passive solar greenhouse

 Sunday - 9am to 4pm

-- Aquaponic system planning and design considerations
+- Aquaponic Greenhouse Design - planning and layout

 Participants will also receive building designs and plans for a backyard energy-efficient greenhouse that can be combined with an aquaponic system

 Classroom Instruction will take place at the GeoTech Environmental Center in beautiful Denver, Colorado.

 Participants will also be able to tour Flourish Farm, a 3,200 sf aquaponics farm, and see one of the longest running and highly productive urban aquaponic farms in the United States!

 Have fun and enjoy the beauty during your Denver trip